Olampit/AIC_4301B_Project/README.md

 ## Done :

-Created the API (working)
+Created the API (working).

-Finished data handling (for missing values)
+Finished data handling (for missing values).

 Implemented the models (AR, MA, ARMA, SARIMAX).

+Implemented a graphical view of the predictions.

+Developped a front-end visualization.

 ## To do :

-Some warnings to get rid of (in backend)

-Implement the database service.
+Implement the database service. ?

-Develop the front-end visualization.

-Containerize all services with Docker.

 # Contributors